-- Learn different approaches for structuring a proposal and identify one suitable for them - Express clearly how their research is rooted in existing literature and how it is intended to fill a gap in the literature - Describe the conceptual and epistemological foundations of their research or professional project - Identify and spell out a method that is compatible with those conceptual and epistemological foundations and helps achieve what the student needs - Make a plan for collecting and analyzing data - Learn different approaches for organizing their writing - Learn different approaches for organizing their time
+- Learn different approaches for structuring a proposal and identify one suitable for them - Express clearly how their research or inquiry is rooted in existing literature (and, for Plan A or PhD, how it is intended to fill a gap in the literature) - Describe the conceptual and epistemological foundations of their research or professional project - Identify and spell out a method that is compatible with those conceptual and epistemological foundations and helps achieve what the student needs - Make a plan for collecting and analyzing data (Plan A/PhD) or a plan for conducting their project (Plan B) - Learn different approaches for organizing their writing

-Demonstrate knowledge of procedures related to IRB protocol development and human subjects research, and appreciate why those procedures are important.
+- Learn different approaches for organizing their time - Demonstrate knowledge of procedures related to IRB protocol development and human subjects research, and appreciate why those procedures are important.
 (Complete and submit an IRB application as appropriate.)